isabl-io/docs/docs/tutorials/quick_start.md

 ?> **Note:** use `workon` to activate a virtual environment, deactivate with `deactivate`.

+## Create projects and participants

+## Register samples and import data

+> **Ad:** Tired of typing long commands?
+Install [alie] and bring aliases to the future!

-Now download the test data, import it and retrieve paths from API:
+Lets proceed to import data for the samples we just created.
+Download the test data, import it and retrieve paths from API:

 ```bash
 # TODO: download test data and reference genome